grnet/synnefo/docs/cyclades-api-guide.rst

 \                           unavailable
 =========================== =====================

-.. note:: When a server is deleted, all its connections are deleted too.
+.. note:: In case of a 204 code, response body should be empty

 List Server Addresses
 .....................

-List all network connections of a server
+List all network connections of a server.
+In Cyclades API, connections are represented as Network Connection Interfaces (NICs), which describe a server - network relation through their respective identifiers.
+This mechanism ensures flexibility and multiple networks connecting the same virtual servers.

+The Synnefo/Cyclades approach in this matter differs substantially to the `one suggested by the OS/Compute API <http://docs.openstack.org/api/openstack-compute/2/content/List_Addresses-d1e3014.html>`_.

+.. rubric:: Request

 ============================ ====== ======== ==========
-URI                          Method Cyclades OS Compute
+URI                          Method Cyclades OS/Compute
 ============================ ====== ======== ==========
 ``/servers/<server id>/ips`` GET    ✔        ✔
 ============================ ====== ======== ==========